 Add new paragraph 1.7 to read as follows:

+1.7 CDSP Functions

+1.7.1 Agency Functions of the CDSP to support implementation of this Section B are maintaining IGT System Registrations on behalf of DN Operators.

 Section D: IGT Code Rules and Data Exchange

 Amend paragraph 2.1.2 to read as follows:

-2.1.2 Notwithstanding paragraph 2.1.1, it is acknowledged and agreed that (as provided in the IGT Agency Services Agreement) the provisions of an IGT Code in relation to the registration of New Supply Meter Points and the provision of Supply Meter Installations may differ from those of the Transportation Principal Document to reflect differences (which do not prejudice the objective set out in paragraph 1.1.1) in the processes applied by Independent Gas Transporters in relation to those matters.
+2.1.2 Notwithstanding paragraph 2.1.1, it is acknowledged and agreed that (as reflected in the DSC Services Description) the provisions of [an] IGT Code in relation to the registration of New Supply Meter Points and the provision of Supply Meter Installations may differ from those of the Transportation Principal Document to reflect differences (which do not prejudice the objective set out in paragraph 1.1.1) in the processes applied by Independent Gas Transporters in relation to those matters.

 Amend paragraph 3.3 to read as follows:

-3.3 Transporters’ Agency
+3.3 Central Data Services Provider

-3.3.1 Each DN Operator and each Independent Gas Transporter shall appoint the Agency Company as its agent to provide and receive the information specified in paragraphs 3.1.2, 3.1.3 and 3.2.2 (and shall not provide such information other than by the Transporters’ Agency).
+3.3.1 Pursuant to the DSC, each DN Operator and each Independent Gas Transporter appoint the CDSP as its agent to provide and receive the information specified in paragraphs 3.1.2, 3.1.3 and 3.2.2 (and they shall not provide such information other than by the CDSP).

 3.3.2 The Parties acknowledge and agree that:

-(a) the services of the Agency Company to be provided respectively to Independent Gas Transporters and to DN Operators include the provision of the information specified in paragraphs 3.1 and 3.2 respectively;
+(a) the services of the CDSP to be provided respectively to Independent Gas Transporters and to DN Operators under the DSC Services Description include the provision of the information specified in paragraphs 3.1 and 3.2 respectively;

-(b) by virtue of such services, each Independent Gas Transporter and DN Operator will (provided it complies with the requirements in paragraph 2 and the arrangements made with the Agency Company , and subject to paragraph (c)) comply with the requirements of paragraph 3.1 and 3.2;
+(b) by virtue of such services, each Independent Gas Transporter and DN Operator will (provided it complies with the requirements in paragraph 2 and the DSC, and subject to paragraph (c)) comply with the requirements of paragraph 3.1 and 3.2;

 (c) it is the responsibility of the Independent Gas Transporter to enforce the IGT Code in relation to IGTS Users; and